 Delivery Trauma Is a Common Cause of Bell’s Palsy in Newborns

 A study published in the World Journal of Clinical Cases supports that Bell’s palsy often occurs in newborns due to delivery trauma.
 Bell’s palsy is likely to occur after a newborn gets stuck in the birth canal.
-If the baby is not moving down the birth canal properly, the doctor should follow specific protocol for determining why and addressing the cause.
+If the baby is not moving down the birth canal properly, the doctor should follow a specific protocol for determining why and addressing the cause.
 For example, if a shoulder becomes stuck, there are specific techniques for turning the baby.

 Yanking too hard or in the wrong direction, or improperly using tools such as forceps or a vacuum extractor device can cause a number of birth injuries including Bell’s palsy.
 This type of careless medical treatment may support a birth injury claim or lawsuit.
 Other types of medical negligence, such as not ordering a C-section for a difficult pregnancy, can be grounds for a medical malpractice lawsuit.